sagemath/sage-archive-2023-02-01/src/doc/en/developer/packaging.rst

 Not all packages are built by default, they are divided into standard, optional and experimental ones:

-- **standard** packages are built by default unless ``configure`` determines that they are not needed.
-They have stringent quality
+- **standard** packages are built by default.
+For a few packages, ``configure`` checks whether they are available from the system, in which case the build of those packages is skipped.
-  requirements: they should work on all supported platforms.
+  Standard packages have stringent quality requirements: they should work on all supported platforms.
 In order for a new standard package to be accepted, it should have been optional for a while, see :ref:`section-inclusion-procedure`.